camunda/camunda-modeler/docs/quantme/QRM/README.md

 # QuantME Replacement Models (QRMs)

 _QuantME Replacement Models (QRMs)_ define workflow fragments that can be used to transform QuantME workflows to workflows using only native modeling constructs of the host workflow language.
-Therefore, they define a _detector_ that defines which kind of QuantME task can be replaced by a the QRM and a _replacement fragment_ containing the workflow fragment to replace the matching QuantME tasks.
+Therefore, they define a _detector_ that defines which kind of QuantME task can be replaced by the QRM and a _replacement fragment_ containing the workflow fragment to replace the matching QuantME tasks.
 In the following, both constructs are introduced and it is shown how they can be created and used with the QuantME modeling and transformation framework.

 ### Detector